 Our Lady of Peace to Host Free Seminar on Managing Difficult Behaviors for Parents in Oldham County

 Louisville, Ky.
-(October 15, 2013) —The Kosair Charities Children’s Peace Center at Our Lady of Peace, part of KentuckyOne Health, will host a free seminar for parents in Oldham County on managing difficult childhood behaviors as part of the Peace for Parents series.
+(September 13, 2013)—The Kosair Charities Children’s Peace Center at Our Lady of Peace, part of KentuckyOne Health, will host a free seminar for parents in Oldham County on managing difficult childhood behaviors as part of the Peace for Parents series.

-Peace for Parents is open to parents, teachers, counselors and other concerned individuals that would like to learn more about how to face challenging issues with children and adolescents.
+Peace for Parents is a series of free seminars to help guide parents through difficult issues.
+The programs are open to parents, teachers, counselors and other concerned individuals that would like to learn more about how to face challenging issues with children and adolescents.

 “Parents face a variety of challenges throughout the life of their child, and societal pressures are greater than ever before,” said Jennifer Nolan, president, Our Lady of Peace.
-“This Peace for Parents program aims to provide tools and information to educate parents on how to best manage difficult behaviors.”
+“The goal of the Peace for Parents program is to educate parents and help them to manage their child’s behavior successfully.”

 Interested individuals are encouraged to register in advance.
-Registration is free and can be done by calling Lisa Prewitt at 502.432.2011 or email at firstname.lastname@example.org
+Registration is free and can be done by calling Nancy Mercer at 502.479.4500 or email at firstname.lastname@example.org

 About Our Lady of Peace